Scroll through the months of the year in the calendar below and select the view you like!

 GET INVOLVED...STAY INVOLVED!!!

 The Student Activities programs are an integral part of each student's overall education at Penn State Mont Alto.
 Activities provide the opportunity for students to enhance interpersonal skills, leadership skills, and self-awareness.
 In order to maximize cognitive and affective growth, students should be involved in both academic and extra-curricular activities as much as possible.

-Students at Penn State Mont Alto participate in planning many of the activities that occur on and off-campus.
+Students at Penn State Mont Alto participate in planning many of the activities that occur on- and off-campus.
 If you are interested in any facet of entertainment, get involved with C.A.M.P.
-(Campus Activities and Multicultural Programming) or any other club that would like to host a program to promote their organization.
+(Campus Activities and Multicultural Programming) or any other club that you would like to host or promote.
 All student activities and cultural events are free of charge, unless otherwise noted.
-To get more information on any campus activity, stop by the Campus Life Office, second floor, 207 Conklin Hall or call Donna Rhodes at (717)749-6057.
-Attend the Club Fair at the beginning of each semester.
+To get more information on any campus activity, stop by the Campus Life Office, second floor, 207 Conklin Hall or call Donna Rhodes at 717-749-6057.
+Attend the Involvement Fair at the beginning of each semester.

 Student Activities and Social Events

 The Campus Life Office collaborates with student organizations to produce a wide variety of events designed to enhance the collegiate experience.
 Whether the Cultural Activities and Multicultural Programming Board (CAMP) or another of our many clubs sponsors an event, students can always find an opportunity for involvement.
-Regularly scheduled events include comedians, bingo nights, Penn State sports viewings, and movie nights, which feature the newest movies available for rent.
-You can also join our Leadership program on campus, attend Campus Symposiums, participate in community service opportunities, health and wellness programs, Commuter Student workshops, and various sessions on personal and campus health and safety.
-Additionally, throughout the year, we sponsor various talent shows, diversity celebrations, history performances, dance parties, political drives or debates.
-We offer dances, concerts, hypnotists, live musicians, novelty programs such as the original butt sketch, caricature drawings, photo novelties and much more!
-Such activities encourage social interaction and involve students in their campus community resulting in more positive relationship while in college.
+Regularly scheduled events include: comedians, bingo nights, Penn State sports viewings, and movie nights that feature the newest movies available for rent.
+You can also join our Leadership Program on campus, attend Campus Symposiums, participate in community service opportunities, health and wellness programs, Commuter Student workshops, and various sessions on personal and campus health and safety.
+We offer bingo night, bowling trips, dances, concerts, hypnotists, live musicians, novelty programs such as the original butt sketch, caricature drawings, photo novelties and much more!
+These activities encourage social interaction and involve students in the campus community that also results with more positive relationships while in college.